 1. The Habit Loop

 Your brain is programmed to make things easier for you.
-By cementing actions that you do on a regular basis, you don’t have to think each time you jump in the car for a drive or take to the tennis court.
+By cementing actions that you do regularly, you don’t have to think each time you jump in the car for a drive or take to the tennis court.

 That’s a good thing because it would take more effort and energy.
 Nature wants to conserve.
-You do have to think more when you’re first learning and it’s the same with all actions you take.
+When first learning something new, you have to think more, and it’s the same with all actions you take.
 Once it’s cemented, it’s called the habit loop.

-Triggers prompt us to fall into the habit loop and we are easily triggered into a negative habit loop by seeing food, but not just any food.
-Food that we have tasted and really enjoyed.
+Triggers prompt us to fall into the habit loop, and we're easily triggered into a negative habit loop by seeing food, not just any food.
+Food that we've tasted and enjoyed.
 It creates a feedback loop so that the next time you see that food, you can’t stop thinking about it; the craving can be relentless!
 You know that feeling.

 Unfortunately, when it comes to food (and many other habits, I might add), once a habit loop is set, it becomes oh-so-hard to break.